Joshua Scottow

-Joshua Scottow (England, ca. 1618 - Boston, Massachusetts, USA, January 20, 1698), was a colonial American merchant and the author of two histories of early New England: Old Men's Tears for Their Own Declensions (1691) and A Narrative of the Planting of the Massachusetts Colony Anno 1628 (1694).
+Joshua Scottow (England, ca. 1618 - Boston, Massachusetts, Thirteen Colonies, January 20, 1698), was a colonial American merchant and the author of two histories of early New England: Old Men's Tears for Their Own Declensions (1691) and A Narrative of the Planting of the Massachusetts Colony Anno 1628 (1694).

 Life

 Scottow emigrated to Massachusetts between 1630 and 1634 with his widowed mother Thomasina and older brother Thomas.
 He settled in Boston and was admitted to membership in the Old (South) Church in 1639.
 He married Lydia (surname unknown) in 1640, and they had seven children.
 He acquired considerable wealth trading with Acadia, dealing in waterfront property, and developing frontier settlements near Scarborough, Maine.
 In November 1658, William Crowne, proprietor of Nova Scotia, leased a portion of the colony to Scottow and Captain George Curwin (grandfather of Salem Witch Trials high sheriff George Corwin).
+He clashed with others in Scarborough: Scottow had a long-running legal battle with neighbor Andrew Alger over ownership of a flake yard and was twice summoned to court over potential involvement in the 1681 drowning death of Nathan Bedford.

 He served as a captain in King Philip's War alongside pardoned pirate Peter Roderigo.
+His use of resources and manpower for his own advantage further alienated his neighbors, as did two incidents where Scottow refused to come to the aid of nearby garrisons.
+Alger was killed in one of those incidents.
+Scottow later stood trial before the Massachusetts General Court regarding his use of military resources; while he was away in Boston Scottow's garrison surrendered it to Native Americans without firing a shot.

 He was survived by his wife and four children, three daughters and a son Thomas, who graduated from Harvard College in 1677.